Sir Charles Morice Pole

 He was next appointed to commission the brand new Success 32 in the spring of 1781, in which frigate he captured the privateer Eclair in the Channel on 2 October.
 In March 1782 he was ordered to convey the ill-gunned store ship Vernon 22 out to Gibraltar.
 During the passage he fell in with the huge frigate Santa Catalina 34 on 16 March, and deciding that an engagement would guarantee the escape of the valuable Vernon he brought the Spaniard to action and effected a surrender inside two hours.
 Sadly bitter luck attended this brilliant feat, for when an unrecognised squadron appeared in view Pole mistook them for the Spanish and burned the Santa Catalina, only to find that the strangers were in fact two British frigates and a convoy under the command of Captain Robert Man.
 In June 1782 the Success took a convoy out to Jamaica, returning home to be paid off in November 1783.

 After the peace Pole remained unemployed until the late summer of 1786, when after being appointed to the Medway-based guardship Scipio 64 he joined the Plymouth based guard-ship Crown 64, retaining her from the autumn of 1786 until October 1788.
-In 1789 he was appointed a groom of the bedchamber to Prince William, and returning to active service he was appointed to commission the new frigate Melampus 36 in May during the Nookta Sound dispute of 1790, being sent to reconnoitre the Spanish Atlantic ports before paying her off in November.
+In 1789 he was appointed a groom of the bedchamber to Prince William, and returning to active service he was appointed to commission the new frigate Melampus 36 in May during the Spanish Armament of 1790, although one of his first acts was to refer an incident ashore in June involving the tyrannical Lieutenant Richard Hancorn and Midshipman William Butterfield to the port admiral for further jurisdiction.
+After being sent to reconnoitre the Spanish Atlantic ports the Melampos was paid off in November.
 In March 1791 he recommissioned the Illustrious 74 during the Russian armament before paying her off six months later.